cristianpiacente01/xtream-ai-assignment-engineer/README.md

  3. **Execute the task**, e.g. using

 	> python -m luigi --module pipeline DataPreprocessing --cleaned-csv
-	> "../datasets/diamonds/example_custom_path.csv"
+	> "../datasets/diamonds/example_custom_path.csv" --local-scheduler

-	By executing a task manually we can customize the parameters directly via command line, without changing the configuration file.
+	By executing a task manually we can customize the parameters directly via command line, without modifying the configuration file.
 A parameter specified in this way has the priority over `luigi.cfg`.
-	If there is no need to monitor the pipeline, for development purposes `--local-scheduler` should be specified in the command.
-Obviously, for production usage a centralized scheduler must be used.
+	For development purposes `--local-scheduler` is in the command, but obviously for production usage a centralized scheduler must be used.
 4. **Shut down the h2o cluster** to avoid wasting resources, if not used anymore.
 In this case it has to be done manually, e.g. with `h2o.cluster().shutdown()`.